Nursing (NURS) 528

-Students learn to provide primary health care, including clinical services, to older adults.
-Students study wellness counseling of healthy older adults, management of their acute and chronic conditions, and referral of conditions requiring management by other health professionals.
-Students consider health promotion and illness prevention at the primary, secondary and tertiary levels.
-Students examine special considerations and issues in the care of older adults, and how health policy influences the health of older adults.
+Students learn to provide primary health care to older adults, including wellness counseling and health education, management of acute and chronic conditions common to the older adult, and referral to other health care providers.
+Students learn to incorporate health promotion along the wellness-illness continuum, as well as provide primary, secondary and tertiary illness prevention for older adults.
+Students examine special considerations and issues in the care of older adults.

-- understand how public policy affects vulnerable groups including health and health outcomes;
+- discuss how public policy affects vulnerable groups and how that, in turn, affects health and health outcomes;

 - identify strategies that can be used to influence the creation of healthy public policies, including policy design, political activity and research in the policy process;

-- identify and utilize current recommendations for preventative screening in the older adult;
+- identify and utilize current recommendations and tools for preventative screening in the older adult;

 - synthesize the assessment of relevant functional health patterns including fall risk, driving ability, dementia screening, sensory function, mental health and substance abuse screening into the care plan;

-- provide evidence-based clinical services to well older adults and to those presenting with acute and chronic health concerns, at a level appropriate to a beginning practitioner, including:
+- demonstrate integration of medical and nursing management of health concerns in older adults by providing evidence-based clinical services to well older adults and to those presenting with acute and chronic health concerns, at a level appropriate to a beginning practitioner, including: